code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/details-2019.md

 <div style="clear: both;"></div>

-For more information about our goals and approach to professional learning, check out our [professional learning values](/educate/professional-learning/values). ​Print a <a href="https://code.org/files/PLProgramsOverview_1-Pager.pdf", target=_"blank">flyer</a> to share with teachers or administrators at your school.
+[Check out our professional learning values](/educate/professional-learning/values) for more information about our goals and approach to professional learning.
+Want to share details about the program with teachers and administrators at your school? <a href="https://code.org/files/PLProgramsOverview_1-Pager.pdf", target=_"blank">Print a flyer!</a>

 <hr/>